How Fertility Awareness Can Bring Huge Benefits to Your Emotional Health

 Learning to live in sync with your cycle, rather than against it, is one of the bonuses of becoming more in flow and in tune with your menstrual cycle.
 Waking up to this way of living with your cycle can bring huge benefits to your own emotional health as well as benefit your relationships.

-These benefits often come alongside learning about fertility awareness.
+Fertility awareness is a way to harness these benefits naturally.
 As you become more aware of the phases of your cycle and understand the hormonal changes that happen to your body, you can better come to know your own body and understand why you feel the way you do during each phase of your cycle.

 The Hormonal Phases of the Menstrual Cycle